 CLASSES TO FIT YOUR SCHEDULE

-Montgomery Community College was the first to offer a hybrid nursing program enabling students to take classes online with minimal hours in the classroom.
-Many college students must work full or part time, but we think that shouldn’t have to hinder them from getting an education or making a career change.
-In MCC’s Practical Nursing hybrid program you can be on your way to a rewarding career in one year.
+Montgomery Community College was the first to offer a blended nursing program enabling students to take classes online with minimal hours in the classroom.
+Many college students must work full or part-time, but we think that shouldn’t have to hinder them from getting an education or making a career change.
+In MCC’s Practical Nursing blended program you can be on your way to a rewarding career in one year.